The best ways to incentivise management teams & key employees

 Shares instead of bonuses

-If cash at a premium, then you could consider awarding shares to employees instead of bonuses.
-This could be an effective way to incentivise key employees longer-term without using cash and could be a first step towards unlocking liquidity through a future management buy-out.
+If one of your long term objectives is to retain key members of staff in the long term or if cash is at a premium, then you could consider awarding shares to employees instead of bonuses.
+This could be an effective way to incentivise key employees longer-term that allows them to share in company success and profitability and could be a first step towards unlocking liquidity through a future management buy-out.

 Incentivising key employees with an EMI scheme